Group selection and shrinkage: Structured sparsity for semiparametric additive models: Simulations

-We now compare the computational performance of \texttt{grpsel} against \texttt{grpreg} \parencite{Breheny2015}, a popular implementation for group lasso, group SCAD, and group MCP.
-These estimators each solve different optimization problems, so it does not make sense to ask whether one implementation is faster than another for the same problem.
-Rather, the purpose of these comparisons is to provide indications of run time and computational complexity for alternative approaches to group selection.
+We now compare the computational performance of \texttt{grpsel} against \texttt{grpreg} for regression.
+Our estimators---group subset and group subset+shrinkage---and those of \texttt{grpreg}---group lasso, group SCAD, and group MCP---each solve different optimization problems, so it does not make sense to ask whether one implementation is faster than another for the same problem.
+Rather, the purpose of these comparisons is to provide indications of run time and computational complexity for alternative approaches to structured sparsity.
 Both \texttt{grpsel} and \texttt{grpreg} are set with a convergence tolerance of $10^{-4}$.
 All run times and iteration counts are measured with reference to the coordinate descent algorithms of each package over a grid of the primary tuning parameter.
-Where there is a secondary tuning parameter, the figures reported are averaged over the secondary parameter, e.g., the total time taken to evaluate a $100\times10$ grid of parameters divided by 10.
+Where there is a secondary tuning parameter (e.g., the shrinkage parameter in \texttt{grpsel} or nonconvexity parameter in \texttt{grpreg}), the figures reported are averaged over the number of secondary parameter values evaluated.
+The simulation design is as before, but we now fix the SNR and vary the number of covariates to measure scalability.

-The results as aggregated over 10 synthetic datasets are reported in Figure \ref{fig:timings}.
+The results as aggregated over 30 synthetic datasets are reported in Figure~\ref{fig:timings}.
 The vertical bars are averages and the error bars are standard errors.

-For $p=1,000$ and $p=10,000$, \texttt{grpsel} can compute an entire regularization path in less than a second.
-Group subset+lasso and group subset+ridge yield the lowest times overall, requiring fewer iterations to converge thanks to shrinkage.
-For $p=100,000$, \texttt{grpsel} still takes less than 10 seconds to fit a path. \texttt{grpreg} is also impressive in this scenario, though relative to \texttt{grpsel} it is slower.
-Group lasso converges in the fewest iterations, closely followed by group subset+ridge and group subset+lasso.
-Group MCP and group SCAD always take more than a thousand iterations to converge.
+For $p=10,000$, \texttt{grpsel} can compute an entire solution path in one to two seconds.
+Group subset+shrinkage achieves marginally lower run times than group subset, requiring slightly fewer iterations to converge thanks to the additional regularization from shrinkage.
+For $p=25,000$ the run times from \texttt{grpsel} are still less than five seconds to fit a path, while for $p=100,000$ the times are around 10 seconds. \texttt{grpreg} is also impressive in these scenarios, though relative to \texttt{grpsel} it is slower.
+Group lasso converges in the fewest iterations, followed by group subset+shrinkage.
+Group SCAD and group MCP always take several thousand iterations to converge.